Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ## 3: HGV Annual Tonne to Annual PCU Conversion

-The HGV Annual Tonne to Annual PCU Conversion module enables the split and conversion of GBFM HGV annual tonnage matrices into rigid and articulated PCU matrices.
+The HGV Annual Tonne to Annual PCU Conversion module enables the split and conversion of GBFM HGV annual tonnage matrices into rigid and articulated annual PCU matrices.
 The interface is shown below.

 ![Annual Tonne to Annual PCU GUI](doc/images/tonne_to_pcu_menu.PNG "Annual Tonne to Annual PCU GUI")

-The conversion and splitting processes are detailed in the flowchart below.
+The conversion and splitting process is based on the specification proposed by Ian Williams in the technical note 035_Separating_Rigids_Artics.
+The process is detailed in the flowchart below.

 ![Annual Tonne to Annual PCU flowchart](doc/images/module_3_flowchart.png "Annual Tonne to Annual PCU flowchart")